mythril-forge/homebrew-classes/warlock/warlock-pact-boon.md

 ### Pact of the Chain
 You learn the find familiar spell.
 The spell doesn't count against your number of spells known.
-Creatures summoned by your find familiar spell can make attacks on its turn.

 When you gain this feature, your patron loans you the service of a familiar companion.
-This familiar usually takes on one of the following special forms: imp, pseudodragon, quasit, or sprite.
+This familiar usually takes on one of the following special forms:
+- Imp
+- Pseudodragon
+- Quasit
+- Sprite

 Consult your DM for other potential options that could be available.

 If your special familiar dies, you can perform a 1-hour ceremony to receive a replacement from your patron.